 Originally, koalas were hunted vigorously for fur and this resulted in a serious drop in their population by the early 20th century.

-Since hunting has become infrequent and reintroduction efforts were quite successful, loss of woodland cover has become the main menace to the koala.
+Since hunting has become infrequent and reintroduction efforts were quite successful, the loss of woodland cover has become the main menace to the marsupial.

 The koala is such an iconic creature that is vulnerable like the Galapagos Giant Tortoise that it has attracted numerous conservation efforts, both governmental and private.
 Hunting koalas and keeping them as exotic pets are both illegal.

-The Australian Koala Foundation is spearheading efforts to preserve and restore koala habitat, including working with local urban planning councils to ensure that development leaves the critical koala environment intact.
+The Australian Koala Foundation is spearheading efforts to preserve and restore koala habitat, help injured koalas including working with local urban planning councils to ensure that development leaves the critical koala environment intact.